Food and Nutrients for an Anti-Aging Diet and Health

 There are many discoveries being made about phytonutrients in different plants and their possible or probable health benefits.
 Many vegetables and fruits are being touted as "super foods".
 For someone seriously concerned about following a healthy anti-aging diet, choosing the right foods can sometimes become overwhelming.

 Instead of thinking "I must eat this food" whenever we read about a new discovery, it might be a better idea to simply eat a wide variety of whole and unprocessed foods, concentrating on the foods that come from plants and eating new foods whenever possible.
 A nutritious diet doesn't have to be expensive, as the video above shows.

-It's fun to try new vegetables, fruits, legumes, grains, nuts, seeds, herbs or spices.
+It's fun to try new vegetables, fruits, legumes, grains, nuts, seeds, herbs, or spices.
 It's also fun to grow edible plants at home.
 A garden isn't necessary for some plants, which can grow well on a balcony or even indoors.
-Herbs grown on a windowsill and freshly picked add a delicious flavor to foods and are the most nutritious form of the plant.
+Herbs grown on a windowsill and freshly picked add a delicious flavor to foods.
+Fresh herbs and vegetables are the most nutritious kind.
 The wider the variety of plants that are eaten, the more interesting the taste combinations that can be produced.
-An anti-aging diet can be very tasty as well as healthy!
+An anti-aging diet can be very tasty as well as healthy.